This post may contain affiliate links. Please read my Privacy Policy.

 If the paste is too thick and the food processor cannot pulse, add one tablespoon of water at a time.

-Scoop out a heaping 2 tablespoons of the mixture, using your hands, and shape it into a ball or small patty.
+Scoop 2 tablespoons of the mixture using your hands and shape it into a ball or small patty.

 Evenly, space the patties in the skillet and fry for 3 - 5 minutes on each side.
 Serve hot or at room temperature.